 Click the download links below for forms to fill out.

-The purpose of Get Involved, Value Everyone (GIVE) is to provide a link between the students of VUJC and the surrounding communities.
-The group encourages VUJC students to find creative ways of meeting the needs of others given the abundant resources we have at hand.
+The purpose of Get Involved, Value Everyone (GIVE) is to provide a link between the students of VUJ and the surrounding communities.
+The group encourages VUJ students to find creative ways of meeting the needs of others given the abundant resources we have at hand.
 They work to deepen self-understanding through reflection, self-evaluation, and volunteering.

 For more information contact the club's advisor, Rosalie Hartwick at email@example.com or 481-5920.